Canterbury Christ Church University2016 League Table Ranking 106

 - Over one thousand students regularly compete in BUCS fixtures across a wide range of sports.
-Outdoor sports are catered for at the Stodmarsh Playing Fields and the Polo Farm Sports Club in Canterbury, a leading centre of sports development and achievement in the South East of England.
+Outdoor sports are catered for at the Stodmarsh Playing Fields and the Polo Farm Sports Club, a leading centre of sports development and achievement in the South East of England.

-- In 2012, the university opened a new accommodation and student centre in the city centre.
+- In 2012, the University opened the St George’s accommodation and student centre in the city centre.
 It is the new home of its Students’ Union and also accommodates 200 plus student residential spaces.